CAHLR/d3-scatterplot/README.md

 Command line example to get the viz running:
 1. clone the repo
 2. inside the repo run: python3 -m http.server
-3. open your web browser to http://localhost:8000/plot.html?dataset=example.tsv
+3. open your web browser to http://localhost:8000/index.html?dataset=example.tsv

 To use semantic model:
 1. run representation_presenter.py and semantic_model.py (instructions in respective repos)
-2. open your web browser to http://localhost:8000/plot.html?dataset=example.tsv&semantic_model=true
+2. open your web browser to http://localhost:8000/index.html?dataset=example.tsv&semantic_model=true
 Note: semantic_model.py automatically generates .txt files for you, as files needed for semantic model get quite large.
-Thus, you can visit http://localhost:8000/plot.html?dataset=example.txt&semantic_model=true for a faster experience.
+Thus, you can visit http://localhost:8000/index.html?dataset=example.txt&semantic_model=true for a faster experience.

 ## Dev notes
 Began to incorporate webpack in order to compile modules and maintain better code encapsulation for readability and maintainability.
 Installation can be done by running `npm install -g webpack` (currently running v.
 4.6.0).
 To start the webpack bundler service, run `npm start`.
 This command will watch the repo and update the `bundle.js` file to match saved changes.

+- TODO next: test extracting highlight function, see what needs to be injected and see whether it's possible at this state
+- TODO: investigate lasso functionality with shapes, seems like they might failing silently;
+- TODO: investigate why legend for shapes isn't always popping up